Ogoa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2-print_alphabet.c
 Task 2.
 This program prints the alphabet in lowercase, followed by a new line.
 Only "putchar()" is used in this case.

+3-print_alphabets.c
+Task 3.
+This program prints the alphabet in lowercase and then in uppercase, followed by a new line.
+Only "putchar()" is used in this case.